FREQUENTLY ASKED QUESTIONS

 5. HOW DOES A SOLAR FARM HELP THE ENVIRONMENT?

 A solar farm is a power plant of clean, reliable, renewable energy.
-As well as reducing pressure on the electricity network, it reduces greenhouse gas emissions, and releases fewer air pollutants like sulphur dioxide and particulate matter, which can cause health problems.
+As well as reducing pressure on the electricity network, it reduces greenhouse gas emissions, and releases no air pollutants like sulphur dioxide and particulate matter, which can cause health problems.
 It also uses no water, has zero emissions, and sends the energy it creates directly into the power grid.
 It’s low impact, high reward.

 Visually there are no tall, unsightly structures to generate power—kind on the eye and the environment.